Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Introduction

-To address these challenges, PINNs have emerged as a promising architecture.
-Since the original work by Raissi et. al ~\cite{raissi2019physics}, PINNs have attracted widespread attention by incorporating governing equations, such as the Navier–Stokes (N–S) equations, into the loss function, enabling the reconstruction of flow fields from sparse data~\cite{raissi2019physics,karniadakis2021physics,wang2023scientific,gafoor2025physics,parsa2025physics}.
-Building on this concept, Zhang and Zhao~\cite{zhang2021spatiotemporal,zhang2021three} developed deep learning methods that integrate LiDAR measurements with physical constraints to predict $2D$ and subsequently $3D$ spatiotemporal wind fields.
-Similarly, Wang et al.~\cite{wang2024dynamic} proposed a PINNs-based approach for reconstructing and predicting the dynamic wake flow of yawed wind turbines using sparse LiDAR data.
-Further developments include the integration of transfer learning and turbulence modeling, such as training $k$–$\epsilon$ RANS models~\cite{gafoor2025physics}, and constructing multi-scale wake models by combining low-fidelity analytical data with high-fidelity CFD data~\cite{wang2026multi}.
-However, PINNs still face several challenges.
-Recent studies~\cite{luo2025innovative} have shown that, compared with ROM+ML approaches, PINNs often suffer from high training complexity and substantial computational cost, particularly when dealing with large-scale datasets, which may limit their generalization capability and prediction accuracy~\cite{zhang2025novel}.
-These limitations become even more pronounced in complex scenarios such as FOWT under 6DOF motion, where the applicability of PINNs for wake prediction remains largely unexplored.
-In this study, PINNs are employed for the first time to model the wake of FOWTs under coupled surge and pitch motions, which commonly occur in offshore environments.
+To enhance physical consistency, PINNs have gained attention by embedding governing equations into the loss function \cite{raissi2019physics, karniadakis2021physics} and have increasingly been applied for wind turbine wake modeling.
+Zhang and Zhao~\citep{zhang2021spatiotemporal,zhang2021three} integrated LiDAR measurements with physical constraints to predict $2D$ and subsequently $3D$ spatio-temporal wind fields.
+Building on the original work of Raissi et al.~\cite{raissi2019physics}, wang et al.~\citep{wang2024dynamic} proposed a PINN model for reconstructing the dynamic wake flow of yawed wind turbines.
+Further developments include the integration of transfer learning and turbulence modeling, such as training $k$–$\epsilon$ RANS models~\citep{gafoor2025physics}, and constructing multi-scale wake models by combining low-fidelity analytical data with high-fidelity CFD data~\citep{wang2026multi}.
+However, to the best of our knowledge, the capability of PINNs in the reconstruction and prediction of multi-scale dynamic wakes of FOWTs has not been explored and evaluated.

-Recently, neural operator learning (an emerging field of ML) has emerged as a transformative framework for learning mappings between infinite-dimensional function spaces rather than finite-dimensional Euclidean spaces \cite{kovachki2023neural, azizzadenesheli2024neural, li2020fourier}.
-Unlike conventional neural networks that rely on fixed-size inputs, neural operators approximate the solution operator of parametric partial differential equations (PDEs) directly in the continuum \cite{esmaeilzadeh2020meshfreeflownet, greenfeld2019learning, kochkov2021machine}.
-Within this paradigm, DeepONet \cite{lu2021learning} acted as a pioneer; however, it has been noted for its limited scalability and parameter efficiency in high-dimensional settings, primarily due to the inherent complexity of operator learning \cite{kovachki2021universal}.